 How far was it to Sutter's Fort?
 They'd been living in the snow for one and a half months and had little shelter and little protection.
 Now they'd be out in the open with only a few blankets.
 Walking the snow had been hard at the camp at Donner Lake.
-Now they would have to fight the snow for miles each day for days with little rest and little food.
+Now they would have to fight the snow for miles each day for days with hardly any rest or food.
 What about their families and friends left back at camp?
 Would they live?
-Would they be cared for?
+Would they ever see them again?
+Would their families be cared for?
 Could the Forlorn Hope bring back help - in time?